Supreme Court Decision on Water Leakage from Upper Floor Flats

 The Supreme Court’s judgement serves as a precedent for addressing water leakage disputes between upper and lower floor flats.
 It underscores the need for proactive maintenance, cooperation, and communication between neighbours to prevent and resolve such issues effectively.
 By adhering to the principles outlined in the judgement, homeowners can protect their property interests and maintain harmonious relationships within their community.

-What’s Causing the Leakage?
+What’s Causing the Internal Leakage in Housing Society?

 Water leakage from an upper floor flat can be attributed to various factors, including structural defects, plumbing issues, and negligence.
 Common causes of leakage include: